-Christopher L. Ayers, 46, has been a Director of Universal Stainless since April 2009.
-Mr. Ayers has been an Executive Vice President of Alcoa Inc. and President of its Global Primary Products Business since May 2011.
-Prior to that, Mr. Ayers served as the Chief Operating Officer of Alcoa Cast Forged and Extruded Products at Alcoa, Inc. from February 2010 to August 2010.
-From 1999 through December 2008, Mr. Ayers served in various management roles at Precision Castparts Corp., a manufacturer of metal components and products, including as Executive Vice President from May 2006 to July 2008, President - PCC Forgings Division from December 2006 to July 2008, President - Wyman Gordon Forgings from 2004 to December 2006 and Vice President/General Manager from 2003 to 2004.
-Mr. Ayers also previously served as Vice President of Operations at Quantum Laser Corporation, an operator of an aerospace repair facility, from 1998 to 1999.
+Christopher L. Ayers, 47, has been a Director of Universal Stainless since April 2009.
+Mr. Ayers has been the President and Chief Executive Officer of WireCo WorldGroup, Inc., a leading producer of specialty steel wire ropes and high performance synthetic ropes, since July 2013.
+Prior to that, Mr. Ayers served as an Executive Vice President of Alcoa Inc. and President of its Global Primary Products Business from May 2011 to May 2013.
+Prior to becoming President of that business, Mr. Ayers served as the Chief Operating Officer from September 2010 to

+May 2011.
+Mr. Ayers also served as the Chief Operating Officer of Alcoa Cast, Forged and Extruded Products from February 2010 to August 2010.
+From 1999 through 2008, Mr. Ayers served in various management roles at Precision Castparts Corp., a manufacturer of metal components and products, including as Executive Vice President from 2006 to 2008, President - PCC Forgings Division from 2006 to 2008, President - Wyman Gordon Forgings from 2004 to 2006 and Vice President/General Manager from 2003 to 2004.